emilk/eon/README.md

 }
 ```

-You are allowed to ommit the quotes around map keys (NOT values!) when the keys are _identifiers_.
+You are allowed to omit the quotes around map keys (NOT values!) when the keys are _identifiers_.

 An identifier is defined in Con as any string matching the regex `[a-zA-Z_][a-zA-Z0-9_]*`.
 This definition matches most programming languages (e.g. what is allowed as a variable name in C).